-Chevra Hatzalah (Hebrew for rescue), based moments away in New York, is the largest volunteer Emergency Medical Services (EMS) agencies in the United States with over 1,100 volunteer EMTs, 200 paramedics and close to 100 ambulances spread throughout the New York Metropolitan area.
+Chevra Hatzalah (Hebrew for rescue), is the largest volunteer Emergency Medical Services (EMS) agencies in the United States with over 1,800 volunteer EMTs, 200 paramedics and close to 100 ambulances spread throughout the New York Metropolitan area.
 Hatzalah’s dispatch center, the only non-governmental dispatch center in the United States with the rights and capabilities to obtain blocked caller ID information (similar to some 911 call centers) receives and dispatches close to 75,000 calls annually, which averages out to about one call every seven minutes 24/7/365.
 Hatzalah’s response strategy focuses on dispatching the closest responders to the patient’s side from widely dispersed and fully equipped EMTs, paramedics, and physicians.

 Hatzalah was founded in Brooklyn, New York in 1965.
 It began when a prominent member of the Jewish community had a heart attack and died while waiting for an ambulance to arrive.
 In response to this tragedy, community members came together and started a volunteer Emergency Medical response service, which they named Hatzalah (alternatively spelled Hatzolah).
 Today, Hatzalah is the largest volunteer EMS service in the world with operations in 16 countries amongst them, countless US Jewish communities including more than a dozen in New Jersey.
 In early 2021, Bergen Hatzalah will humbly join that list.

 The team spearheading Bergen Hatzalah has a combined near century of Hatzalah and EMS experience .
 They’ve all lived in Bergen County for more than 20 years and have witnessed the need to bring Hatzalah’s life saving services to their communities.